Traditional sourdough

 If your starter is on the counter you can feed it first thing in the morning the day you make your dough, as above.

 Feed your starter again in the morning.
-Once it is bubbling, about 4-5 hours later, weigh out white bread flour and mix of whole grain flours (rye, ancient grain, red fife etc.).
-Add lukewarm water (I used filtered water and warm it in the microwave) to the flours & mix.
-It is very sticky & called an autolyse.
-Mix until there are no dry spots.
+Once it is bubbling, about 2-4 hours later, weigh out your active starter in a bowl.
+Add lukewarm water (I used filtered water and warm it in the microwave) and stir until the starter is well incorporated.
+Then add the white bread flour and mix of whole grain flours (rye, ancient grain, red fife etc.) & mix until there are no dry spots.
+It will be shaggy and sticky.
 Cover with a damp dish towel, and let sit at least 45 minutes to 1 hour.

 Mix the dough.
 Slide a wet hand down along the inside of the bowl and underneath the dough.
 Grasp a handful and stretch it upward until you feel resistance, then fold it back onto the dough mass.
 Repeat this motion continuously for 10 minutes, rotating the bowl about 90 degrees each time.
 As you work the dough, it will progress from very slack and sticky to smoother and more elastic.
 This can be done in a stand mixer with a dough hook on the slowest setting.

 Prepare for the dough’s first rise (bulk fermentation).
-Mark where the dough hits the side of the bowl with a piece of tape.
 Cover the dough with a damp towel and let sit for 60 minutes.

 Shape dough for the first time.
 Lightly flour a work surface.
 Gently turn out the dough, letting its weight coax it out of the bowl and loosening the sides with the bench scraper.
 If doing two loaves, divide the dough in half with the bench scraper first.
-Using floured hands and working with one piece of dough at a time, gently pull all the edges of the dough toward the centre to create a round, tidy packet.
+Using lightly floured hands and working with one piece of dough at a time, gently pull all the edges of the dough toward the centre to create a round, tidy packet with some good surface tension.
 (The non-floured surface will readily stick to itself.)
 Use a bench scraper to turn the loose ball of dough over so it rests seam-side down.
 Cover with a clean towel (repeat with the second half of dough if doing two).
 Let dough rest, covered, on the work surface for 20 minutes.

-Line a basket or mixing bowl with clean tea towels.
+Line a mixing bowl with a clean tea towel or prepare your banneton baskets.
 Stir together a 50/50 mixture of white bread flour and rice flour.
 (Rice flour will prevent sticking.)
 Dust the interiors of the baskets generously with the 50/50 flour mixture.
-Using a bench scraper, swiftly lift the dough and place the dough ball inside the basket, seam side up and cover.
+Using a bench scraper, swiftly lift the dough and flip it over to do a second shaping.
+For a loaf shape (not a boule) create a rectangle of sorts, and fold in the sides, then the bottom.
+Then roll it up like a log.
+Pinch the ends and place the dough ball inside the basket, seam side up and cover.
 Leave for about 1 hour to settle.
+There are lots of videos on how to shape and create tension like this one here.

 Chill the dough.
 Dust the dough with the 50/50 mixture of flour, cover the bowls/baskets with plastic wrap and transfer to the fridge.
 Chill overnight and up to two days before baking.
 The longer the dough spends in the refrigerator, the tangier the final bread will taste.
 You can bake the dough at this point as well, the flavour will be less tangy.